 What to expect on a day-to-day basis

-In the evening there is always an opportunity to socialise but again it is completely optional!
-Some tour members will like to grab a beer or two (or ten!) whilst others will rather chill out in the hostel and have an early night.
-If you do ever fancy a night on the town, adrenalin and extreme activities are always the best hangover cure!
+In the evening there is always an opportunity to socialise but again it is completely optional.
+Some tour members will like to grab a few beers or wines whilst others will rather chill out in the hostel and have an early night.
+If you do ever fancy a night on the town, adrenalin and extreme activities are always the best hangover cure.

 What to expect from your tour guide

 Passion, knowledge, organisation, and a good friend.
 Your tour guide is there to provide you with an outstanding service and show you everything New Zealand has to offer!
 All our guides are NZ experts: bursting with energy and information about their country and all our activities.
 Don’t be afraid to ask lots of questions and make full use of their expertise - you wouldn’t get this service if you were travelling alone.

 Each of our guides has their own favourite places and extras that they like to show and do with their groups.

 Finally, we do ask that you realise your guide cannot be expected to work 24/7, and therefore will need a break in the evenings to relax after their busy day.
 We can promise they will go out of their way to make sure you have a great time, but don’t forget they are also human.

 There are no hidden costs when travelling with Haka Tours.
 We suggest that you consider N$30-60 for food (i.e. lunch and dinner together) per day, depending on how expensive your tastes may be.